 You need to build brand awareness.
 That takes time and lots of media spend.
 And there’s no guarantee customers in these new markets will like your brand more than local rivals.

-You also need to factor in cultural influences on buying decisions, especially with export sales.
+You also have to factor in cultural influences on buying decisions, especially with export sales.
 Customers in other countries will have different attitudes, beliefs and experiences to those in your home market.

 There’s many examples of brands getting this wrong.